webdoky/size-label-action/README.md

 # size-label-action

-GitHub action to assign labels based on pull request change sizes.
+GitHub action to assign labels based on number of added Ukrainian characters.

-Labels are taken from https://github.com/kubernetes/kubernetes/labels?q=size

 ## Usage